-A in 8th grade Social Studies; department approval
+A both semester 8th grade Social Studies and A both semesters English I or 85 both semesters English I Honors; department approval

 AP World History: Modern will allow students to investigate significant event, individuals, developments, and process from approximately 1200 C.E. to the present.
 Students will develop and use skills, practices, and methods to analyze primary and secondary sources, making historical comparisons, utilizing reasoning about contextualization, causation, continuity and change over time, and developing historical arguments.
 Students will make connections among historical developments in different times and places by examining the interaction between humans and the environment; development and interaction of cultures; state building, expansion, and conflict; creation, expansion, and interaction of economic systems; and development and transformation of social structures.